 Learn how to create and display a scene with a basemap layer and elevation.

 A scene contains layers of geographic data that are displayed in 3D.
 Scenes allow you to display real-world visualizations of landscapes, objects, buildings, and other 3D objects.
-You display a scene using a scene view to display a basemap layer and data layers, and also to control the center location, tilt, and angle of the view.

 In this tutorial, you will create and display a scene of the Santa Monica Mountains in California using the topographic basemap layer and the world elevation layer.
 The scene and code will be used as the starting point for other 3D tutorials.